isaaccarrington/change-adaption-engineering/README.md

 It makes it hard for new engineers in this space to know how to get to the coveted Senior Role, hard for a Senior to guide new engineers, and a silly amount of hard for anyone involved in recruitment to get it done !

+## So what is a Change Adaption Engineer